Leadership Skill Development Training

 about the inventory; are the shelves nicely arranged and well stocked?

 Evaluate the atmosphere; is it warm, upbeat and welcoming?

-Competition is based on ones ability to take advantage of the others
+Competition is based on one's ability to take advantage of other's

 weaknesses and fill the void that means something to the customers.